I love rainwater in my basement!

 5) Decrease costs associated with maintaining your water softener - as less water will need to be softened

-6) Increase water softness so that clothes and vehicle wash more easily &you can use less laundry detergent / soap - thus polluting less
+6) Increase water softness so that clothes and vehicle wash more easily & you can use less laundry detergent / soap - thus polluting less.
+Update: I am not using the rainwater for the washing machine any more, only the toilets.
+The system just doesn't collect enough water to make it practical, also the water quality varies.

 7) Eliminates sudden temperature/pressure changes in a shower when someone flushes a toilet, uses the washing machine, or a garden hose.